 Borrow from Yourself

 Remember you’ll need to double check to see if your particular 401k plan offers a loan option.
-And, we recommend that you consult with your own tax advisor before you pursue anything.
+And, I recommend that you consult with your own tax adviser before you pursue anything.

 Many 401k plans offer loans unlike IRAs, which only offer early withdrawals.
 Here is some key information on typical 401k loans: